rallepalaveev/a2pico/README.md

 | 27      |  IRQ      |
 | 28      |  RES      |

 Version 1.7 is a direct successor of v1.4.
-Changes are replacing the 7408 by a 7411, data direction is controlled now by the Pico, which allows for all memory locations to be emulated, ENBL has an option to be is driven by a voltage divider for minimum latency, a USB "back power" option is included.
+Changes are replacing the 7408 by a 7411, data direction is controlled now by the Raspberry Pi Pico, which allows for all memory locations to be emulated, ENBL has an option to be is driven by a voltage divider for minimum latency, a USB "back power" option is included.

 The RPI usage is as follows: